Shire of Northam Australia Day Stargazing | 26th January

 See a Star Disappear | 15th January

-Antares is a super giant red star and the 15th brightest star we see in the the Southern Hemisphere's night sky.
+Antares is a super giant red star and the 15th brightest star we see in the Southern Hemisphere's night sky.
 In the early hours of 15th January, the Moon will pass in front of Antares and the view should be spectacular, especially when the action starts.
-When the...
+When the Moon...

 Saturn and the Moon | 23rd January

 On these beautiful summer nights, take the time to be outside after sunset to see a stunning view of Saturn close to the crescent Moon.
-If you keep watching the pair over the coming fortnight, you'll see the planets appear very close to each other on 18th January.
-Use...
+If you keep watching the pair over the coming fortnight, you'll see the Moon appear to move further away from Saturn.
+Use the above...

 Orion the Hunter